snicco/snicco/src/Snicco/Component/session/README.md

 of [`CookiePool`](src/ValueObject/CookiePool.php)
 to start a session.

-You can instantiate this object either from the `$_COOKIE` or any plain `array`.
+You can instantiate this object either from the `$_COOKIE` superglobal or any plain `array`.

 Calling `SessionManger::start()` will handle:

-1. Rejecting the session id and generating a new, empty session if the provided id can't be found in the driver.
+1. Rejecting the session id and generating a new, empty session, if the provided id can't be found in the driver (or is absent).
 2. Rotating the session id based on your configuration.
-3. Rotate and clear the session if the session is idle based on your configuration.
+3. Rotating and clearing the session if the session is idle based on your configuration.

 ```php
 use Snicco\Component\Session\SessionManager\SessionManger;